 A hysterectomy is a surgery that removes the uterus and, sometimes, the ovaries and cervix.
 It requires an extended hospital stay, results in infertility, and needs a longer recovery.

 Various hysterectomy procedures exist.
 A partial hysterectomy removes the uterus, while a total hysterectomy removes the uterus and cervix.
 A radical hysterectomy removes the uterus, ovaries, and all female reproductive organs.

 Uterine Fibroid Embolization Photo

 Request a Consultation With USA Fibroid Centers

-If you’re concerned that you may have fibroids or want an option other than invasive surgery, contact USA Fibroid Centers to request a consultation or call us at 855-615-2555.
+If you’re concerned that you may have fibroids or want an option other than invasive surgery, contact USA Fibroid Centers to request a consultation online or call us at 855-615-2555.
 We accept most insurances and also offer self pay options at our locations across the United States.
 No matter where we meet, we look forward to helping you regain control of your life.